 Mit dem Imperativ und den passenden Pronomen (Akkusativ und Dativ) kann man höflich und effektiv sagen, was jemand tun soll.
 Beispiel: „Mach es!“, „Hilf mir!“, „Sag es mir!“

-- If both a dative and an accusative pronoun are used, the accusative pronoun comes before the dative pronoun.
+- If both a dative pronoun and an accusative pronoun are used, the accusative pronoun comes before the dative pronoun.

 | Formel (Formula) | Beispiel (Example) |